se2p/whisker/README.md

-  -t, --test-path <Path>            path to Whisker tests to run (".js") -v, --csv-file <Path>             create CSV file with results -z, --seed <String>               custom seed for Scratch-VM -et, --executionTrace             whether execution traces should be recorded and downloaded (default: false) -tb, --trace-blocks               whether block traces should be recorded and downloaded (default: false)
+  -t, --test-path <Path>            path to Whisker tests to run (".js") -v, --csv-file <Path>             create CSV file with results -z, --seed <String>               custom seed for Scratch-VM -tb, --trace-blocks               whether block traces should be recorded and downloaded (default: false)
 ```